kailash-manasarovar/statement/docs/timeline/2024/september.md

 - Suddenly I can feel an overwhelming sense of *no way, not possible*.
 - Incredulity.
 - I'm so surprised at the change in emotion.
 It came out of nowhere.
-- I kept the faith about that and tweeted about something related that day, I think..
+- I kept the faith that we would be meeting, and tweeted about something related that day, I think..

 ## Who Is This?